-Get Legal Help with a Nursing Home Abuse Issue
+Get Legal Help With a Nursing Home Abuse Issue

 Have You or a Loved One Been Injured by Nursing Home Abuse?

-Anyone who has been injured or affected by nursing home abuse knows that it can be a traumatic experience.
-Whether the injury was caused by negligent medical treatment, abusive caregivers, or neglect, you have the right to take legal action against any person, company, or entity responsible.
+Anyone who has been injured or affected by nursing home abuse knows it can be a traumatic experience.
+But you can respond, regardless of whether the injury was caused by negligent medical treatment or abusive caregivers.
+When you witness or suspect staff member neglect, you have the right to take legal action against any person, company, or entity responsible.

 What Is Nursing Home Abuse?